Bindu2403/MyRecipes/BinduRecipes/README.md

  you will a the browser running on local host:3000

-Technologies used in the project
+technologies and tools are used:

-React: A JavaScript library for building user interfaces, particularly for single-page applications.
+React: A JavaScript library for building user interfaces, used for the overall structure of the app.

-TypeScript: An open-source language that builds on JavaScript by adding static type definitions.
+Redux: A state management library for JavaScript apps, used for managing the app's state more predictably.

-Axios: A promise-based HTTP client for making HTTP requests to fetch or save data.
+Axios: A promise-based HTTP client for JavaScript, used for making API calls to fetch data.

-Material-UI: A popular React UI framework that provides a set of components for faster and easier web development.
+Sass (SCSS): A CSS pre-processor, used to write more maintainable and extendable CSS.

-TheMealDB API: An open, crowd-sourced database of Recipes from around the world which the app uses to fetch food recipes.
+Git: A version control system, used for tracking changes in the source code during development.